 We own MANY cooking pots and pans.
 Too many probably, but we have a hard time being minimalist in the kitchen.
 The good news is, I’ve tested out many pots and pans in order to help you find the best quality, safe cookware around!
 Be assured that the non-toxic pans I mention below are those that I highly recommend.

-Here are my favorite types and brands of healthy, non-toxic cookware (including the best non-toxic cookware sets):
+Below are my favorite brands for healthy, non-toxic cookware (including the best non-toxic cookware sets) for each of these types of cookware:

 Cast Iron Cookware